newbery/toolbox-images-script/README.md

 are managed with this script.
 This is most of the images in the forum for which this script is written so that's good enough for our purposes.

-The following images and files are NOT managed:
+The following images and files are NOT currently managed:
 - images/files included in posts as "attachments"
 - private message images/files
 - album images/files